Super Session (Jacks album)

-No Kiseki, or Super Session (released in 1969) is the second album by the Japanese psychedelic band The Jacks.
-After the groups more acclaimed work Vacant World, Super Session went in a new direction, more tailored to the 1960s Japanese pop scene.
+Super Session, also known as Jacks no Kiseki (ジャックスの奇蹟), is the second and last studio album by the Japanese psychedelic band Jacks, released in 1969.
+After the group's more acclaimed work Vacant World (1968), Super Session went in a new direction, more tailored to the 1960s Japanese pop scene.
 Though internationally obscure, the release is still in print by Toshiba/EMI Japan.